casasoftch/casawp/README.txt

 == Import Setup ==
 The plugin will look for a file in "wp-content/uploads/casawp/import/data.xml" and syncronize this data with your WordPress installation.

-You can either place that file through FTP/Rsync or something similar.
+You can place the XML file through FTP/Rsync or something similar.

 If you are unable to export to the CASAXML standard with your management software, we can provide you with a CASAGATEWAY account so that you may convert (OpenImmo, HomegateXML, etc.) on the fly.
+You will then only need to add the API and SECRET keys to the plugin's options.

 Please refer to casasoft.ch[https://casasoft.ch/casagateway] for further instructions.

 == Changelog ==
 = 2.0.0 =